thesamovar/zavarka/README.md

-# Dan Goodman's publishing blog
+# Zavarka

-Some miscellaneous thoughts jotted down here for posterity.
+Thoughts on how and what we want in scholarly publishing reform.